coheigea/testcases/apache/cxf/cxf-benchmarks/cxf-jmeter/README.md

 Same as (6) above, except that MTOM is enabled, and cipherdata is stored in the attachments rather than BASE-64 encoded in the request.

+9) /doubleit/services/doubleitwsaddr

+WS-Addressing is enabled.

+10) /services/STS

+A SecurityTokenService endpoint, which can issue SAML Tokens.
+It's secured using a UsernameToken.

+11) /services/STSREST

+A REST SecurityTokenService endpoint, which can issue SAML Tokens.
+It's secured using HTTP BasicAuthentication.

 Build the project via "mvn clean install" and copy target/doubleit.war to the webapps folder of a container such as Tomcat.
 Note that some of the endpoints need TLS enabled in Tomcat.
 By default, JMeter trusts all certs, so any